top of page

 Charlie Davis, LPC, MA:

-Founder, primary clinician, 35-year Colorado crisis veteran, 10 year co-responder, emergency mental health clinician.
+Founder, primary clinician, Colorado crisis veteran since 1990, co-responder since 2015, emergency mental health clinician.

 Jane BryantLPC, MA:

-Mentor, supervisor, 37-year Colorado crisis veteran, multi-decade crisis manager.
+Mentor, supervisor, Colorado crisis veteran since 1987, multi-decade crisis manager.

 Jacob Midkiff LPC, MA:

-Second clinician, 10-year Colorado crisis veteran, crisis supervisor, emergency mental health innovator.
+Second clinician, Colorado crisis veteran since 2015, crisis supervisor, emergency mental health innovator.

 Who can use this service?